iodepo/odis-arch/graphOps/extraction/mdp/README.md

 # Master Data Product

+# TODO

+* [ ] Add the columns "completeness" and "accreditation" to the products

 ## About

 This is a quick start for code to generate a "Master Data Product" from a